-A public hearing will be held during the regularly scheduled Baldwin County Commission meeting on Tuesday, February 18, 2025.
+A public hearing will be held during the regularly scheduled Baldwin County Commission meeting on Tuesday, February 18, 2025, at 10:00 a.m.
 This hearing will provide an opportunity for the public to review and provide feedback on the plan.